bonzo81/netbox-toolkit-plugin/README.md

 # NetBox Toolkit Plugin

+A comprehensive NetBox plugin for secure network device command execution with encrypted credential storage, dual-token authentication, and powerful automation capabilities.

 > ⚠️ **EARLY DEVELOPMENT WARNING** ⚠️
 > This plugin is in very early development and not recommended for production use.
 There will be bugs and possible incomplete functionality.
 Use at your own risk!
 If you do, give some feedback in [Discussions](https://github.com/bonzo81/netbox-toolkit-plugin/discussions)

-A comprehensive NetBox plugin for secure network device command execution with encrypted credential storage, dual-token authentication, and powerful API automation capabilities.
-(Toolkit Plugin)

-> ⚠️ **EARLY DEVELOPMENT WARNING** ⚠️
-> This plugin is in very early development and not recommended for production use.
-There will be bugs and possible incomplete functionality.
-Use at your own risk!
-If you do, give some feedback in [Discussions](https://github.com/bonzo81/netbox-toolkit-plugin/discussions)

-A NetBox plugin that allows you to run commands on network devices directly from the device page.
+Execute network commands on devices directly from NetBox device pages with secure credential management and comprehensive logging.

 ### 📋 Feature Overview